 While sales volumes fell by 8 per cent during the quarter versus the same period last year, revenues increased by 30 per cent during the period.
 This illustrates the strength of the Volvo brand and underscores the company’s pricing power and the robust demand for its SUVs, especially the Recharge line-up.

 Lower volumes during the quarter also affected the company’s EBIT performance, excluding JVs and associates, which came in at SEK 3.5 billion, with an EBIT margin of 4.4 per cent.

-Manufacturing output continued to improve in the third quarter, compared to the previous quarter.
-However, unforeseen factors such as power outages and COVID-19 related lockdowns in China slowed down the pace of normalisation Volvo Cars was anticipating.
+Manufacturing output continued to improve in the third quarter compared with the previous quarter.
+However, unforeseen factors such as power outages and COVID-19-related lockdowns in China slowed down the pace of normalisation that Volvo Cars was anticipating.

 Provided there are no further major supply chain disturbances, the company expects the improved production run rate to continue into the fourth quarter and into 2023.